Lake Ohau blaze: Residents flee for lives as huge flames bore down on homes

 Hundreds of people were evacuated after a blaze, which on Sunday stretched for 1600 hectares, gave Lake Ohau Village residents just minutes to get up and out of the idyllic lakeside Waitaki District town.

+Officials confirmed today that between 40 and 50 homes and structures were destroyed.

+"We can confirm that between 40 and 50 structures are unihabitable, pretty much destroyed... and about 40 that are as good as gold.
+There's a more detailed assessment that has to be done but that lifts that number up," Fire and Emergency's Mike Grant told Breakfast.

-Many were last night being put up in motels and some people who own holiday homes were likely still unaware if their property was one of the few to survive the devastation.
+Many residents were last night being put up in motels and some people who own holiday homes were likely still unaware if their property was one of the few to survive the devastation.

 Civil Defence scrambled to supply basic essentials for the 112 registered with the evacuation centre in Twizel, while offers of accommodation flooded in from locals.